NilCoalescing/djangochannelsrestframework/docs/tutorial/part_1.rst

 Creating the Models
 ---------------------

-We will put the following code in the ``models.py`` file, to handle current rooms, messages and current users.
+We will put the following code in the ``models.py`` file, to handle current rooms, messages, and current users.

 .. code-block:: python

     from django.db import models
-    from django.conf import settings
     from django.contrib.auth.models import AbstractUser